MMartinelli-hub/GutBrainIE_Pipeline/README.md

 - **PubMed Retrieval**: Retrieve articles from PubMed using the `pubmed_retriever.py` script, based on predefined lists of PubMed IDs ([PMIDs](https://en.wikipedia.org/wiki/PubMed#PubMed_identifier)).
 - **Preprocessing and Postprocessing**: Clean and process text data to facilitate NER and RE.
-- **Annotation and Relation Extraction**: Use [GLiNER](https://github.com/urchade/GLiNER) and [GraphER](https://github.com/urchade/GraphER) modules to predict relevant annotations and relations from the retrieved text.
+- **Entity and Relation Extraction**: Use [GLiNER](https://github.com/urchade/GLiNER) and [GraphER](https://github.com/urchade/GraphER) modules to predict relevant entities and relations from the retrieved text.
 - **Configuration Management**: Configurable pipeline with YAML files for easy adjustments to different settings.
 - **Logging**: Comprehensive logging of the pipeline to track progresses and identify issues.